1jss/C9-lang/README.md

 Some keywords are only allowed in specific contexts:
 - `break` is not allowed outside of switch statements
-- `goto` is not allowed except for error handling inside functions
 - `const` is not allowed in local scope (inside functions)

 ANSI C keywords: